 IoT devices or objects, often referred to as “things” contain embedded technology with a unique identifier that enables them to connect to the internet, to smartphones, or to other IoT devices.
 Of course, there needs to be an internet connection for them to connect, but that’s easy to get, especially if using the suddenlink internet services.
 The unique identifier allows each individual thing to be individually identified and connected through its embedded computing system, and inter-operate within the existing internet infrastructure.

-Some examples of IoT devices that we see on the market today include security systems, thermostats, light bulbs, cars, drones, speaker systems, medical devices, farm equipment, and more.
+Some examples of IoT devices that we see on the market today include security systems, thermostats, light bulbs, cars, drones, speaker systems, medical alert systems, farm equipment, and more.
 IoT devices can transfer data over the internet as well as the ability to receive data.